You’ve done your market research and spent months trying to put together the most comprehensive online course.

 Online reviews are a key piece in your marketing puzzle.

 People believe comments from other users and look for both positive and negative reviews.
 Especially when using a product or service for the first time.
-That’s no surprise with over 87% of consumers reading online reviews for local businesses in 2020 alone.
+That’s no surprise with over 87% of consumers reading online reviews for local businesses.

 How to tap into this benefit?